-Abbvie's Long Shot At Proving Rova-T Doubters Wrong
+AbbVie's Long Shot At Proving Rova-T Doubters Wrong

-When it comes to making overpriced acquisitions Abbvie (NYSE:ABBV) has a bit of a history.
+When it comes to making overpriced acquisitions AbbVie (NYSE:ABBV) has a bit of a history.
 It could redeem itself in the second half of this year with the readout of a registrational trial of Rova-T, an asset it got through the $5.8bn buyout of Stemcentrx.

-On the other hand, early survival data with Rova-T in small-cell lung cancer have underwhelmed, calling into question the logic of Abbvie's Stemcentrx move.
-Trinity, the registrational trial due to read out shortly, tests the project in the same indication, and sellside consensus suggests that Abbvie faces a tall order.
+On the other hand, early survival data with Rova-T in small-cell lung cancer have underwhelmed, calling into question the logic of AbbVie's Stemcentrx move.
+Trinity, the registrational trial due to read out shortly, tests the project in the same indication, and sellside consensus suggests that AbbVie faces a tall order.

-Third-line small cell lung cancer (SCLC), studied in Trinity, looks to be the first indication Abbvie targets with Rova-T, in spite of the previous mixed data in this disease.
-On its fourth-quarter call the group spelled out that Trinity, though formally designated phase II, would serve as the basis for a submission shortly after data readout, leading to first launch in 2018.
+Third-line small cell lung cancer (SCLC), studied in Trinity, looks to be the first indication AbbVie targets with Rova-T, in spite of the previous mixed data in this disease.
+On its fourth quarter call, the group spelled out that Trinity, though formally designated Phase II, would serve as the basis for a submission shortly after data readout, leading to first launch in 2018.

 Rova-T is an antibody-drug conjugate that targets DLL3, an atypical Notch ligand said to be overexpressed in over 80% of SCLC and large cell neuroendocrine tumours.

-The project's NPV of $7.1bn, as calculated from EvaluatePharma's sellside consensus numbers, is above the $5.8bn in cash and stock that Abbvie had paid for Stemcentrx up front, but well short of the $9.8bn the deal is worth if future earnouts - which would presumably be triggered in the event of successful development - are included.
+The project's NPV of $7.1bn, as calculated from EvaluatePharma's sellside consensus numbers, is above the $5.8bn in cash and stock that AbbVie had paid for Stemcentrx upfront, but well short of the $9.8bn the deal is worth if future earnouts - which would presumably be triggered in the event of successful development - are included.

-In February Evercore ISI wrote that Rova-T data were crucial for Abbvie's numbers and sentiment alike.
-On a 100% probability basis Rova-T's NPV rises to a huge $22.9bn, with sales peaking above $2bn before patent expiry in 2031, showing how much Abbvie needs Rova-T to work to justify its outlay.
+In February, Evercore ISI wrote that Rova-T data were crucial for AbbVie's numbers and sentiment alike.
+On a 100% probability basis, Rova-T's NPV rises to a huge $22.9bn, with sales peaking above $2bn before patent expiry in 2031, showing how much AbbVie needs Rova-T to work to justify its outlay.

 Tall order?